tattali/FullCalendarBundle/doc/doctrine-crud.md

 }
 ```

+Don't forget to [register the listener](index.md#4-create-your-listener) as a service like in the installation process

 Now in the calendar when we click on an event it show the `showAction()` that contains an edit and delete link

 And when you create a new `Booking` (or your custom entity name) it appear on the calendar

-Don't forget to [register the listener](index.md#4-create-your-listener) as a service like in the installation process

-If you have create a custom entity don't forget to modify listener:
+If you have create a custom entity don't forget to modify the listener:
  - Replace all `Booking` or `booking` by your custom entity name
  - In the query near the `andWhere` modify `beginAt` to your custom start event date attribute
- - Also near the `new Event(` in the `foreach` modify the getters to fit toyour needs and entity
+ - Also near the `new Event(` in the `foreach` modify the getters to fit to your needs and entity